-- (a) Cascade, from time to time, and at any time, without the consent of or notice to the Registered Owners or Qualified Counterparties, may amend the Joint Agreement for any purpose except as provided in subsection (b) of this Section.
-However, before Cascade shall permit the amendment of the Joint Agreement pursuant to this subsection, there shall have been delivered to Cascade and the Registrar an opinion of Bond Counsel, stating that that amendment is authorized or permitted by this resolution and will not adversely affect the exclusion from gross income for federal income tax purposes of interest on the 2019 Bonds. - (b) (1) Subject to the terms and provisions contained in this subsection, Cascade may amend the Joint Agreement in the following manner only with the prior written consent of each Registered Owner of each Parity Bond at the time outstanding (unless, in the opinion of Bond Counsel, such amendment does not eliminate or materially diminish a Member's obligation under the relevant provision of the Joint Agreement specified below): - a. an amendment that eliminates or materially diminishes the obligation of the Members under paragraph 2, 3, or 4 of Section 5.3.2 of the Joint Agreement, i.e., the obligations (x) to take actions related to the establishment, maintenance, and collection of rates, fees, or other charges for water and other services, facilities, and commodities related to the water supply received from Cascade at levels adequate to provide revenues sufficient to make payments required to be made under the Joint Agreement, and to pay or provide for payment of all other charges and obligations payable from or constituting a charge or lien upon such revenues, or (y) to pay Member Charges to Cascade, or (z) to treat Member Charges as internal operation and maintenance costs or contract resource obligations in either case payable prior to debt service on Member obligations (except that Cascade reserves the right, without the prior written consent of each Registered Owner, to amend the Joint Agreement to enable the component of Member Charges to provide for payments required to be made under a Payment Agreement other than Payment Agreement Payments, to be payable to Cascade after Members' payments of debt service on their own revenue obligations); or - b. an amendment that eliminates or materially diminishes the obligation of the Members under Section 5.3.3 of the Joint Agreement to make appropriate written undertakings under paragraph (b)(5) of Rule 15c2-2; or
+(a) Cascade, from time to time, and at any time, without the consent of or notice to the Registered Owners or Qualified Counterparties, may amend the Joint Agreement for any purpose except as provided in subsection (b) of this Section.
+However, before Cascade shall permit the amendment of the Joint Agreement pursuant to this subsection, there shall have been delivered to Cascade and the Registrar an opinion of Bond Counsel, stating that that amendment is authorized or permitted by this resolution.

+(b) (1) Subject to the terms and provisions contained in this subsection, Cascade may amend the Joint Agreement in the following manner only with the prior written consent of each Registered Owner of each Parity Bond at the time outstanding (unless, in the opinion of Bond Counsel, such amendment does not eliminate or materially diminish a Member's obligation under the relevant provision of the Joint Agreement specified below):

+a. an amendment that eliminates or materially diminishes the obligation of the Members under paragraph 2, 3, or 4 of Section 5.3.2 of the Joint Agreement, i.e., the obligations (x) to take actions related to the establishment, maintenance, and collection of rates, fees, or other charges for water and other services, facilities, and commodities related to the water supply received from Cascade at levels adequate to provide revenues sufficient to make payments required to be made under the Joint Agreement, and to pay or provide for payment of all other charges and obligations payable from or constituting a charge or lien upon such revenues, or (y) to pay Member Charges to Cascade, or (z) to treat Member Charges as internal operation and maintenance costs or contract resource obligations in either case payable prior to debt service on Member obligations (except that Cascade reserves the right, without the prior written consent of each Registered Owner, to amend the Joint Agreement to enable the component of Member Charges to provide for payments required to be made under a Payment Agreement to the payable to Cascade after Member's payments of debt service on their own revenue obligations); or b. an amendment that eliminates or materially diminishes the obligation of the Members under Section 5.3.3 of the Joint Agreement to make appropriate written undertakings under paragraph (b)(5) of Rule 15c2-2; or c. an amendment that eliminates or materially diminishes the obligation of the Members under Section 5.3.4 of the Joint Agreement, i.e., to take actions related to preservation of the tax-exempt status of interest on the Tax-Exempt Bonds; or d. an amendment that eliminates or materially diminishes the obligation of the Members under Section 7.8.1(d) of the Joint Agreement, i.e., to remit payment of disputed invoices in full prior to resolving the dispute; or e. an amendment that eliminates or materially diminishes the obligation of the Members under Section 7.8.2(b) of the Joint Agreement, i.e., to pay proportionate shares of a defaulting Member's Member Charges; or f. an amendment that eliminates or materially diminishes a withdrawing Member's obligations for the cost of then-existing obligations of Cascade under Section 9.2 of the Joint Agreement.